tshepang/blog/content/monsters.md

-and as mentioned in the older review, the aftermath of the damage is amazing, among the best ever, much of it set in gorgeous scenery.
+and as mentioned in the older review, the aftermath of the damage is amazing, among the best ever, and much of it set in gorgeous scenery.